pingcap/tidb-lightning/docs/en_US/02-Deployment.md

     to start Importer.

-6. Login to the `tidb-lightning` server, and manually run
+6. Login to the `tidb-lightning` server, and manually run the following command to start Lightning and import the data into the TiDB cluster.

     ```sh
     scripts/start_lightning.sh
     ```

-    to start Lightning and import the data into the TiDB cluster.

 7. After completion, run `scripts/stop_importer.sh` on the `tikv-importer` server to stop Importer.